Injection Molding – Hot Runner Systems – Shutdown/Startup: Suggested Purging Procedures

 - Using your next production resin, flush out the remaining Dyna-Purge.

-- Move machine carriage forward to make contact with mold sprue bushing.
+- Move injection unit forward to make contact with mold sprue bushing.

 - Continue to run next production resin through hot runners until it is clean.